Make-School-Courses/MOB-1.1-Introduction-to-Swift/StudyGuide.md

 - Deleting items from arrays and dictionaries.

-**Outcome 3: Apply knowledge in Structs, Classes, Protocols, Enums and other basic Swift types to build an iOS game.**
+**Outcome 3: Apply knowledge in Structs, Classes, Protocols, Enums and other basic Swift types to build an iOS game and simple apps.**

 Ways we learned about this in the course
 - Class 4 covered Classes, Structs and Enums.